 Individual as well as group therapy is offered each semester to meet the needs of the clients.
 Therapy sessions are conducted in nine treatment rooms, each of which is equipped with a two-way mirror and monitoring system.
 The clinic also conducts augmentative communication evaluations as part of its services.
 There is a video monitoring system and fully equipped laboratory for acoustic and physiologic study of speech disorders.

-The Department of Communication Sciences and Disorders also operates the West Virginia University Hearing Center at Allen Hall which is equipped to provide complete diagnostic and rehabilitative services.
-Patients are seen at the Center on a referral basis Monday through Thursday.
+The audiology clinic is equipped to provide complete diagnostic and rehabilitative services to those experiencing hearing difficulties.
+Patients are seen at the clinic, on a referral basis, Monday through Thursday.
 Students who register for audiology practicum are provided opportunities to gain varied experience in keeping with their interests and abilities.

 Off-Campus Clinical Facilities

 In addition to the above WVU audiology and speech-language pathology facilities, the Department of Communication Sciences and Disorders maintains a formal relationship with several off-campus clinical settings and externship sites in which students may obtain clinical hours working with a wide range of individuals with communication disorders.
 These include a variety of local and regional hospitals, schools, rehabilitation centers, private practices, and nursing homes.